cpch/Personalusermanual/README.md

 </details>

 ## Conditions I like to work in
-Quite place with little white noise.
+Quite place with little white noise.here.
 Comfortable chair with back support.